Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 #### Results and Progression

-After finishing a mission, the player obtains some rewards and can level up the girls if they gained enough experience during the battle.
-Additionally, at the end of a run the player gained some items and unlocked new costumes for the girst with a progression system we had.
+After finishing a mission, the player received rewards and could level up the girls if they had earned enough experience during battle.
+At the end of a run, players also received items and unlocked new costumes for the girls through our progression system.

-Both menus were simple to create, and reused a lot of widgets already created for all previous menus.
+Both of these menus were relatively simple to implement and reused many of the widgets already created for the previous menus.

 <gallery>
     /img/games/screenshots/rhs/results1.png | Results screen after finishing a mission.